 - College Policies

-A. The Learning Support Manager liaises with our partner high schools and students are referred to us.
+A. The Director of Learning Support liaises with our partner high schools and students are referred to us.

-A. The student discloses that they have a difficulty and/or disability on their application form and are interviewed by the Learning Support manager, the Learning Support coordinator or the Dyslexia Tutor.
+A. The student discloses that they have a difficulty and/or disability on their application form and are interviewed by the Learning Support team.

 A. The buildings are fully wheelchair accessible.
 There are central disabled changing and toilet facilities.
 There is a new entrance and wide corridors with no obstacles and students can be timetabled into ground floor rooms.